RandoNandoz/not-a-keylogger/README.md

-# Necromancer
+# NOT A KEYLOGGER

-### What's a necromancer?

-A necromancer is someone who communicates with the dead - in this case, it reanimates previous instructions by a (hopefully not dead) user.

 ### What does it do?

-Essentially, the application records previous keyboard and mouse inputs and plays them back.
+Essentially, the application records previous keyboard and mouse inputs ~~and plays them back.~~

 ### Who uses it?